Shah Baig

-Shah Baig is a Pakistani politician who is member-elect of the Gilgit Baltistan Assembly.
+Shah Baig is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.
+He has also been the Leader of the Opposition in the Gilgit Baltistan Assembly from July 2015 to November 2017.

 Political career

-Baig contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-15 (Diamer-I) as an Independent candidate.
+Baig contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-15 (Diamer-I) as an Independent candidate.
 He won the election by the margin of 168 votes over the Independent runner up Muhammad Dilpazir.
 He garnered 2,685 votes while Dilpazir received 2,517 votes.
 After winning the election, Manwa joined Pakistan Tehreek-e-Insaf.